How to Spot Original Toys

 1. Check the Brand Name First

 Original NeeDoh products are made by Schylling.
-This is the first thing to check before looking at colors, shapes, reviews, or price.
+Check that line before color, shape, or price.

 2. Check the Packaging

-Real NeeDoh products normally come in branded retail packaging, not loose plastic wrap or generic bags.
-The box should have clear NeeDoh artwork, the Schylling logo, product details, safety information, and clean printing.
+Real NeeDoh products come in a matte branded box, not a loose plastic bag or a shiny generic carton.
+The box should show NeeDoh artwork, the Schylling logo, and a round retail seal on the corner.

 3. Look for the Schylling Logo